-Organic mulch will decompose and have to be replaced, however in the process it will also improve your soil’s fertility and, of course, its organic content.
+Organic mulch will decompose and have to be replaced, but in the process, it will also improve your soil’s fertility and its organic content.
 The dryer and woodier the mulch, the slower it will decompose and the fewer nutrients it will give to the soil.

 It pays to know the origin of manure, compost, and straw since these materials can contain viable weed seeds.
 The last thing you want is to spread a mulch that is going to start sprouting and make more work for you.
 Each type of organic mulch has its own use.

 Bark mulches are best used around trees, shrubs, and in garden beds where you won’t be doing a lot of digging, like front walkways and foundation plantings.
 These woody mulches don’t mix well into the soil, and it can become a hassle to have to keep moving them aside to make way for new plants.
-However, they will last longer than finer organic mulches.
+They will, however, last longer than finer organic mulches.